Schobbish/pigen/README.md

 # pigen
-Generates pi you whatever place you want.
+Generates pi for you whatever place you want.

 Uses the equation from the beginning of [this video](https://youtu.be/LhlqCJjbEa0), where mathematician Matt Parker calculates pi by hand for Pi Day 2018.
 For some reason this equation works better than others variants of the same equation that I tried (probably because the square root bit is outside the summation).